autodistill/autodistill-yolo-world/README.md

 ## Installation

-To use YOLO-=World with autodistill, you need to install the following dependency:
+To use YOLO-World with autodistill, you need to install the following dependency:

 ```bash
 pip3 install autodistill-yolo-world